What Is Open Banking? PSD2, AIS, PIS, CoF and Is It Safe

 2. The app redirects you to your bank's official login page — through a secure API.

-4. Your bank issues a time-limited, read-only authorisation token.
+4. Your bank issues a time-limited (90 days), read-only authorisation token (AIS consent).

 5. The app receives transaction and balance data.
 Nothing else.